-Invasive Services at a Medium-sized facility.
+Invasive services at a medium-sized facility.

 Non-invasive services are state-of-the-art.

 Non-invasive services include a state-of-the-art fully digital cardiovascular laboratory.
 The non-invasive laboratory is equipped to provide resting ECGs, ambulatory ECGs, event monitors, signal-averaged ECGs, treadmill exercise tests, exercise nuclear stress tests as well as pharmacologic stress tests.
 The echocardiography laboratory is equipped with state-of-the-art technology to provide M-mode, two dimensional, three dimensional and Doppler echocardiography as well as color flow mapping and strain imaging.
 Transesophageal echocardiography and stress echocardiography (exercise and dobutamine) are available.
-Non-invasive vascular imaging is also available, offering all modalities of venous and arterial ultrasound imaging including carotid Dopplers and transcranial techniques.
+Non-invasive vascular imaging is also available, offering all modalities of venous and arterial ultrasound imaging including carotid and transcranial Doppler studies.

 Research in flexible rotations.

 Exposure to cardiovascular research is mandatory in the training of cardiology fellows whether they are oriented towards private practice or academics.
 All fellows are expected to participate in divisional research activities.
 Realizing that the level of interest in research and career goals vary among fellows, the amount of time spent in research and the timing of research rotations are flexible.
 Every fellow has the opportunity to play a significant role in established research protocols.
-In addition, faculty mentors are available to help fellows develop their own research ideas into workable protocols.
+In addition, faculty mentors are available to help fellows develop their own research ideas into workable projects.